-This project will target SMUD's PCA to reduce the risk of fire ignitions by installing non-expulsion equipment (CAL FIRE exempt equipment13).
+This project targets SMUD's PCA to reduce the risk of fire ignitions by installing non-expulsion equipment (CAL FIRE exempt equipment9).
 Existing overhead fuses and fuse holders will be replaced with non-expulsion type fuses.
 Existing arresters will be replaced with new arrestors that have arc protection.
+In addition, the connectors used to attach the devices to conductors will be replaced with Cal FIRE exempt wedge-type connectors.